Nivedita-PA/NebulaIQ_Assessment/Nivedita-observability-deep-dive.md

 #### Kernel layer:

 Runs monitoring code directly inside the OS Kernel.
-No overhead or app changes are required.eg. eBPF.
+No overhead or app changes are required, eg. eBPF.

 ### Auto instrumentation:
 Observability code is automatically added when the app starts—no coding required.
 Works with many popular frameworks and is quick to set up.